cduggn/gh-relfind/README.md

 # gh-relfind

-`gh-relfind` is a simple project started as an experiment to understand how to use Anthropic's Claude 3 Sonnet model through AWS Bedrock.
+`gh-relfind` is a simple project started as an experiment to understand how to use Anthropic's Claude 3 Sonnet.
+The model is invoked through AWS Bedrock.
 It attempts to replicate the release history search capability of GitHub but from the command line.
-The initial version uses a keyword search [filter](https://github.com/samber/lo) to filter results from the Github `ListReleases` API before sending to AWS Bedrock for processing.
-Claude 3 parses the body filed from the API response and detects release version, change and package information.
+The initial version uses a keyword search [filter](https://github.com/samber/lo) to filter results.
+Response data from the Github `ListReleases` API is sent to AWS Bedrock where Claude 3 parses the ListReleases body field.
+It detects the release version, change and package information.
 The results are then written to stdout.

 > **Note**
 The initial version works best against repos that publish detailed release notes.
 There are many examples of projects that only publish tag information and no release notes (the golang/go repository is one such example).
 In these cases, the results will be empty.